 Hospitals & Healthcare Organizations

 Pharmacies have already adopted more automation than most areas in healthcare but are always looking to do more in order to protect patient care activities from the demands of supply chain and materials handling burdens.
-UnitVisID Certified RFID systems are leveraging the power of RFID-tagged and cloud registered pharmaceuticals to reduce these burdens and save time/resources by managing the receipt, movement, and use of pharmaceuticals while eliminating unnecessary manual processes.
+UnitVisID Certified RFID systems are leveraging the power of RFID-tagged and cloud registered medications to reduce these burdens and save time/resources by managing the receipt, movement, and use of medications while eliminating unnecessary manual processes.

 Shortages & Recalls

 Persistent, recurring shortages of pharmaceutical products have been plaguing clinical pharmacies for years.
 Being able to track unique unit-of-use medications across the entire facility - even into non-automated storage devices like carts, kits and trays - is key to redeploying precious inventory in times of shortage.
 Similarly, when recalls are issued, being able to quickly distinguish between lots for all RFID products means a precise, non-disruptive process of removing the recalled product from the floors.

 Historically, UnitVisID Certified RFID systems have been primarily used for medication processing, charging and management.
 However, with the ability to trace every exact vial, syringe or ampule to its own administration, all while being patient and provider linked, there are so many exciting possibilities: